-From the village of Botiza, a church bell sings out over the green, sunny hills.
-Chatter of birds, a buzzing bee, a cowbell clanging.
-Few sounds beyond a single, beautiful bell.
+Church bell amid sunny hills.
+Birds chattering, buzzing bee, a cowbell clanging.
+So few sounds beyond a single, beautiful bell.

 In Botiza – and across the Maramures – are Europe’s last thriving peasant communities.